NOMADIC BACKPACKER

 2. Priory of Saint Columba

 The Newtownards Priory was a medieval Dominican priory founded in 1244.
-Only the lower parts of the nave and two blocked doors in the south wall leading to a demolished cloister, survive.
+Only the lower parts of the nave and two blocked doors in the south wall leading to a demolished cloister survive.
 The upper parts of the nave date from the 14th century.

-The priory was dissolved in 1541 and Hugh Montgomery built a house within the ruins, rebuilding the north aisle and adding a tower at the entrance.
+The priory was dissolved in 1541, and Hugh Montgomery built a house within the ruins, rebuilding the north aisle and adding a tower at the entrance.

-The church contains the double grave of Frederick Stewart, 4th Marquess of Londonderry, and his wife Elizabeth, Marchioness of Londonderry.
+The church contains the double grave of Frederick Stewart, 4th Marquess of Londonderry, and his wife, Elizabeth, Marchioness of Londonderry.

-Priory of saint columba
+Priory of saint columba in Newtownards, Northern Ireland

 Priory of saint columba in Newtownards

-At 135 feet high you get a great view over the surrounding area.
+At 135 feet high, you get a great view over the surrounding area.

 It was built as a memorial to Charles Vane, 3rd Marquess of Londonderry, and was originally known as the Londonderry Monument.

 The wee hike took about 45 minutes.
 Do not follow the trail that MapsMe shows, the one that goes straight up.
 The track is not easy to follow.
 And the last part is almost invisible.
-Skirt round to the left side and approach it via the car park.
+Skirt around to the left side and approach it via the car park.

 Scrabo Tower in newtownards

-The Market House on Conway Square is an 18th Century, Grade B+ listed commercial property built in 1771.
+The Market House on Conway Square is an 18th-century, Grade B+ listed commercial property built in 1771.

-It was commissioned by Robert Stewart, 1st Marquess of Londonderry, and designed by Ferdinando Stratford built of Scrabo stone from the quarry on Scrabo Hill.
+It was commissioned by Robert Stewart, 1st Marquess of Londonderry, and designed by Ferdinando Stratford, built of Scrabo stone from the quarry on Scrabo Hill.

-Market House in Newtownards
+Market House in Newtownards, Northern Ireland

-Market House in Newtownards
+Market House in Newtownards, Northern Ireland

 He died in a car crash in Newtownards in 1955.